KyloIO/kylo-docs/how-to-guides/JmsProviders.rst

   ..

-In addition to that Amazon SQS specific properties should be provided either in ``/opt/kylo/kylo-services/conf/application.properties`` or in
+In addition to that Amazon SQS specific properties should be provided in ``/opt/kylo/kylo-services/conf/application.properties``.
-``/opt/kylo/kylo-services/conf/amazon-sqs.properties``.
-The latter is preferred, but not required

   .. code-block:: properties